Experience Our Heritage

 Tours - Discover Uxbridge heritage through permanent and temporary exhibit displays within 10 historic buildings.
 General or themed tours are available upon request.

 Research Requests - Staff can track down your heritage-related question, or you can browse through our archival library.
+See our Researcher Brochure for more information.
 Please call to make an appointment with our staff.

 Collection Management - The UHC and staff takes their role as the steward of Uxbridge and Scott Township history to heart.
 If you are considering donating your items, please contact us for more information.